cinnData/DataSci/[DS-01E] Example - LendingClub data.md

 [160 rows x 1 columns]
 ```

 The dates are in the index, already sorted, so we can ask directly for the line chart (Figure 2).
-This chart suggests that LendingClub has been more permissive about missing information in certain epochs.
+This chart suggests that LendingClub has been more permissive with missing information in certain epochs.

 ```
 In [12]: df[['issued', 'empl_title_na']].groupby('issued').mean().plot(figsize=(8,5),